ParthenosWP4/SSK/doc/3_deploy.rst

 This means retrieving TEI content from SSK Github repository.
 Validate retrieved content according to the `RELAX NG schema <https://github.com/ParthenosWP4/SSK/blob/master/spec/TEI_SSK_ODD.rng>`__ defined for SSK files.
 After validation TEI content are convert into Json format using **XSLT**.
-After this, some resources are completed such as standards and resources.
+Resources are completed such as standards in differents ways.
 For standards, a knowledge base of standards is queried to retrieve more informations (standard complete name, multilingual standard description and links).
-In this same way step’s resources are also completed querying platform like `Zotero <https://www.zotero.org/>`_ (which is a free software for managing bibliographic references) , Github (for project resources). **Website scraping** is also use to complete resources.
+And for resources some queries are made on platforms like `Zotero <https://www.zotero.org/>`_ (which is a free software for managing bibliographic references) , Github (for project resources) or  **Website scraping** is also used to make resources more consistent.

-When all data are completed for a TEI content (scenario or step), the JSON content obtained is then store on ElasticSearch for future easier searches.
+After adding more content for either standards or ressources, these are then push into
+|elasticsearch| for indexing indexing and future searches.

+Note that each scenario and her steps are also pushed on |elasticsearch| and we added parent attributes in steps to reference their  parent.
+In a such way resources, metadata have been also targeted with their parent identifier, respectively steps for ressources and  step/scenario for metadata.

 2 - API serving
-^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^

-The SSK makes its data available via web API.
-There are API to retrieve scenarios , steps, resources and standards.
-In fact all SSK content can be retrieve.
-This API also give the possibilities to specify number of item, fields and type (scenarios , steps, resources or standards) you want to request.
+The SSK Back-End makes its data available via REST API easily built with Spring boot and it's annotations.
+These API  helps to retrieve scenarios , steps, resources and metadata.
+In such way third party applications could also access SSK's data.

 3 - User management (for SSK contribution)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^